Enhancing repository-level software repair via repository-aware knowledge graphs: Introduction

-Our main contributions are: \begin{itemize}[leftmargin=*,nosep,topsep=0pt,parsep=0pt] \item \textbf{Repository-Aware Knowledge Graph:} We propose a method to construct repository-aware knowledge graph that unifies codebase entities (files, classes, and functions) and issue-related repository artifacts (issues and pull requests), effectively modeling both structural dependencies and semantic relationships across the repository. \item \textbf{KG-based Repair Approach:} We introduce \tool, a knowledge graph-based approach for repository-level software repair that augments LLMs with graph analysis, e.g., structural and semantic dependencies between code and artifacts, to identify relevant bug locations and generate accurate patches. \item \textbf{Efficient Search Space Reduction:} We achieve significantly lower costs (\$0.20 per repair) through our candidate selection approach that narrows down from thousands to 20 relevant functions, successfully capturing 84.3\% of ground truth files and 58.8\% of ground truth functions containing actual bug locations. \item \textbf{Comprehensive Experimental Evaluation:} Comprehensive experimental evaluation on SWE-Bench-Lite demonstrates \tool's highest repair accuracy (45.67\%) and superior function-level localization accuracy (51.33\%) among all open-source approaches~\cite{yang2024sweagent,koduai,wang2024openhandsopenplatformai,xia2024agentless,antoniades2024swe,composio}.
+Our main contributions are: \begin{itemize}[leftmargin=*,nosep,topsep=0pt,parsep=0pt] \item \textbf{Repository-Aware Knowledge Graph:} We present a technique for constructing a repository-aware knowledge graph that merges code entities (files, classes, and functions) with issue and pull-request artifacts, thus capturing both structural dependencies and semantic relations across the entire repository. \item \textbf{KG-based Repair Approach:} We introduce \tool, a KG-guided repair framework that supplies an LLM with rich structural and semantic context from KG, enabling it to locate bugs precisely and synthesize accurate patches at repository scale. \item \textbf{Efficient Search Space Reduction:} \tool lowers the cost to only \$0.2 per repair by using KG-based candidate selection to shrink the function search space from thousands to just 20.
+Top 20 candidates cover 91.0\% of file-level and 66.7\% of function-level ground truth fault locations. \item \textbf{Comprehensive Experimental Evaluation:} Results on SWE-bench Lite demonstrate \tool's highest repair accuracy (58.3\%) and function-level fault location accuracy (56.0\%) among all open-source approaches based on Claude-4 Sonnet~\cite{wang2024openhandsopenplatformai,patchkitty,orwall2024moatless,xia2024agentless}.
+Compared with pure-LLM baselines, \tool yields improvements of 50.8\% on Claude-4 Sonnet, 30.2\% on Claude-3.5 Sonnet, 115.7\% on DeepSeek-V3, and 156.4\% on Qwen2.5 Max, confirming the generalization of \tool across different backbone LLMs.
 Further ablation studies confirm the effectiveness of each component in our approach. \end{itemize}